PavanRangani/docs/docs/prd/assets/assets.md

 In list page, with each record shows the name of the owner entity.
 In joint page, If owner of the record is Joint it shows `Joint`, If owner of the record is Individual, Partnership or Trust shows name of that Partnership or Trust entity.

-For Partnership, Foundation and Estate legal entities, it shows only those assets owned by that legal entity.
+For Partnership, it shows only those assets owned by that legal entity.

 ### UI Requirement